SAINT NICHOLAS DAY

-St. Nicholas Day celebrates the third-century saint who sold all his possessions and gave his money to the poor.
-Raised to be a devout Christian, his whole life was dedicated to serving the sick and suffering.
+St. Nicholas is known for selling all his possessions and giving his money to the poor.
+Raised as a devout Christian, St. Nicholas dedicated his whole life to serving the sick and suffering.

-While St. Nicholas Day traditions include leaving gifts in shoes (or stockings) or the exchange of small gifts, it is not to be confused with Christmas.
-Traditionally, treats are left for good boys and girls, and a twig or chunk of coal for the naughty ones.
+While St. Nicholas Day is not to be confused with Christmas, some similarities do exist.
+Traditions include leaving gifts in shoes (or stockings) or the exchange of small gifts.
+Another tradition suggests leaving treats for good boys and girls.
+However, the naughty ones receive a twig or chunk of coal.

 Interesting facts associated with St. Nicholas:

-- He is the patron saint of a great many causes including sailors, travelers, clergy, school children and thieves just to name a few.
+- He is the patron saint of a great many causes.
+Some of the causes include sailors, travelers, clergy, school children, and thieves, to name a few.

-- He was born in the village of Patar which was located on the southeastern coast of modern-day Turkey.
+- He was born in the village of Patar, located on the southeastern coast of modern-day Turkey.

 - Buried in a tomb in Myra, water believed to have healing powers formed in his grave.
 It is called the Manna of Saint Nicholas.

-- December 6th is also known as The Feast of St. Nicholas and is widely celebrated in Europe.
+- December 6th is also known as The Feast of St. Nicholas, widely celebrated in Europe.

 Incorporate some Saint Nicholas Day traditions into your holiday season.
 Slip a gift or surprise into someone’s shoe.
 It doesn’t have to be anything elaborate.